 - Keep measuring your progress as you build more experience.
 Use our printable scorecards (Word file, PDF file or Student Excel file) to manually track your scores and progress BEFORE and AFTER you go abroad.
 Share your results with friends and advisors, and discuss your goals and accomplishments.

 Good luck and best wishes on the road to international success!

 - Share these international quizzes with students on your school website, post a link on social media or fire off an email blast.
 The more you link, the more students will click.

-- Sample link wording: To link to this page, see sample link wording here (go to Helpful Notes, in the right-hand column).
+- Sample link wording: To link to this page, see sample link wording here (scroll down to the Helpful Notes section and see the right-hand column).
 Alternatively, schools can link to individual quizzes.
 You can find sample link wording for those right here (see the bottom half of the page).

 - Reproduction rights and other details: Schools have our permission to share these training materials with students.
 For more details, see the bottom half of this page.